Choosing where to stay in Geneva isn’t simple, especially if you’re visiting for the first time.

 In the 1980s, Geneva was known as the Las Vegas of Switzerland, due to its rowdy nightlife scene and red-light district.
-It’s now a cosmopolitan city with a diverse population and a variety of attractions.
+Now, Geneva is a cosmopolitan city with a diverse population and a variety of attractions.

 The eclectic city has museums, galleries, and historic sites along with a wide selection of restaurants, bars, and cafes to suit any taste.
 Before deciding upon one of the best hotels in Geneva, take some time to learn more about the top neighbourhoods.

 Geneva isn’t the biggest city.
-You can quickly walk or bike from one neighbourhood to the next, but staying in a specific part of the city can change the entire mood of your trip.
+You can quickly walk or bike from one neighbourhood to the next, but staying in a specific part of Geneva can change the entire mood of your trip.

 Whether you’re looking for shopping, sightseeing, nightlife, or entertainment, Geneva has it all.

-The city is divided into two main parts, separated by the lake and the River Rhone.
-On the west bank of the river, you’ll find the old town and the University of Geneva.
+Geneva is divided into two main parts, separated by the lake and the River Rhone.
+On the west bank of the river, you’ll find the Old Town and the University of Geneva.
 It’s a combination of student life and historic sites.

 To the east, Geneva includes a mixture of residential districts and commercial areas.
 You could also stay closer to the lake and spend your time sunbathing on the concrete or strolling through the large public parks.

-The best areas to stay in Geneva for travellers include:
+The best areas to stay in Geneva include:

 - Old Town

 - Les Paquis

-✔ Best area to stay for history buffs and first-time visitors
+✔ Best area to stay in Geneva for history buffs & first-time visitors

 Old Town is often the starting point for the typical itinerary, especially if you only have one day in Geneva.
 It’s past the upscale shopping streets near the river.

 You’ll know when you reach Old Town.
 Instead of multi-lane roads and large commercial buildings, the area has numerous winding roads and older architecture.

-It’s the perfect place to stroll around and explore as well as the best choice for where to stay in Geneva for first-time visitors.
+Old Town the perfect place to stroll around and explore as well as the best choice for where to stay in Geneva for first-time visitors.
 Besides the expected assortment of cafes and restaurants, you’ll find little antique shops, museums, and art galleries.